Beech ‘Sussex’ armchair with rush seat made by Morris & Co.

 Full Description

 This turned beech chair with a rush seat has four concave rails in the back, the top pair spaced apart and joined with four decoratively turned spindles, the lower pair set close together.
 The raked back posts have flat finials on the tops and are continuous with the back legs.
-The arms are curved and terminate with button finials; they are supported on splayed posts which rise through the seat rails from a cross stretcher under the seat.
+The arms are curved and terminate with button finials; they are supported on splayed turned and tapered posts which rise through the seat rails from a cross stretcher under the seat.
 The seat frame is tapered and rushed, with squared blocks at the corners above the front legs.
 The edges of the rush seat are protected by wooden slips, now all missing apart from a short piece on the front edge.
-There are double stretchers at the front, back and sides and a single cross stretcher under the seat.
+There are double stretchers at the front and sides, a single stretcher at the back and a single cross stretcher under the seat.
 All the wooden parts are beech and are ebonised, i.e. stained dark brown.

-The Sussex chair was one of the most popular pieces of furniture made by Morris & Co., being one of the staple products up to the firm’s eventual closure in the 1940s.
+The Sussex chair range retailed by Morris & Co proved to be popular and was one of the staple products up to the firm’s eventual closure in the 1940s.
 William Morris and his wife, Jane, had Sussex chairs at their home, Red House, Bexleyheath, as did Edward Burne-Jones and Albert Gilbert.
 In the influential Decoration and Furnishing of Town Houses (1881), the author, Robert Edis, recommended this chair as 'excellent, comfortable and artistic'.
-Other firms like Liberty & Co., and Heals, produced their own versions of this fashionable design (Parry, 1996).

 Condition